ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-10-social-impacts.rst

 - Legal issues and intellectual property concerns arise when creating programs.

 - The creation of programs has impacts on society, economies, and culture.
-These impacts can be beneficial and/or harmful./
+These impacts can be beneficial and/or harmful.